Bank of New South Wales building, Townsville: Heritage listing

 The exterior of the Former Bank of New South Wales remains remarkably intact.
 The street facades form a major contribution to the streetscape of the Flinders Street East area, which retains many historical commercial buildings.
 The facade of the building along Wickham Street also contributes to the linking of this area with the historical government precinct of lower Melton Hill.
 The intersection of Flinders and Wickham Street has a prominent historical building on each of its four corners.

 The place has a special association with the life or work of a particular person, group or organisation of importance in Queensland's history.

-The building is associated with the Royal Australian Corps of Signals who occupied it between 1941-1948.
+The building is associated with the Royal Australian Corps of Signals who occupied it between 1941 and 1948.
 The announcement of the end of WWII first reached North Queensland through this facility.
 Purchased by the AMIEU in 1941, and occupied by them in 1948, the building is significant for its long association with the Union, over 50 years, and the substantial role that the Union played, in connection with other organisations such as the Ross River Meatworks, in the social and economic framework of Townsville.
 The building is associated with a number of other Unions, with offices being occupied at various times by the Seamen's Union, the Communist Party and the Queensland Trades and Labour Council (Townsville Branch).
-Whilst in this building, these organisations were involved in several industrial disputes, including the Mount Isa Mines Strike of 1964-5, in which the Trades and Labour Council played a key role.
+Whilst in this building, these organisations were involved in several industrial disputes, including the Mount Isa Mines Strike of 1964–5, in which the Trades and Labour Council played a key role.